istio/istio.io/content/en/docs/setup/upgrade/in-place/index.md

 {{< warning >}}
 Traffic disruption may occur during the upgrade process.
-To minimize the disruption, ensure that at least two replicas of each component (except Citadel) are running.
+To minimize the disruption, ensure that at least two replicas of `istiod` are running.
 Also, ensure that [`PodDisruptionBudgets`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) are configured with a minimum availability of 1.
 {{< /warning >}}